Computer Science 2100

 These will generally be due at the beginning of class on the assigned due date.
 The problems will consist of short questions reinforcing the material in the lectures, readings and programs.
 Each homework will contain one or more practice problems that are not to be turned in and which can be discussed freely between classmates.
 The problems that are to be submitted for a grade, however, must be done entirely individually.
 A more complete explanation of our policy towards Academic Integrity is given below.

 Most Thursdays will be devoted to a hands-on "lab" problem.
 Each will have a formal "pre-lab" exercise that must be submitted individually at the beginning of class that Thursday.
 The rest of the lab will be completed in pairs, ideally during the Thursday class period.
-However, we will allow for the lab (but not the prelab) to be submitted anytime by 11:59pm on the subsequent Friday.
+However, we will allow for the lab (but not the prelab) to be submitted until 11:59pm on the subsequent Friday.

 The labs will be graded on a simple 3-point scale.
 One point is awarded for successfully submit the prelab exercise.
 A second point is awarded for any sincere attempt at the lab activity, and a third point is awarded for successful completion of the lab activity.
 At the end of the semester, we will ignore your lowest of the lab grades, with the remaining scores contributing equally to this portion of the grade.